-2.3.1 Health Insurance Premiums
+2.3.1 Insurance Premiums

-For employees hired into this unit on or after February 23, 2021, or for employees in the A classifications who elect to move into the B classifications pursuant to Section 4.1(c), the County will pay 80% of the employee-only premium for the lowest cost PPO or HMO plan (excluding high deductible health plans) and the employee shall pay 20% of the premium for all tier levels (employee only, employee plus one, employee plus family).
-For employees electing a PPO other than the lowest cost plan, the County shall contribute at the same coverage level as the lowest cost PPO plan County contribution for all tier levels, and the employee shall pay the difference between the County contribution and the full rate.
+For employees hired into this unit on or after February 23, 2021, or for employees in the A classifications who elect to move into the B classifications pursuant to Section 4.1(c), the County will pay 80% of the employee-only premium (excluding high deductible health plans) and the employee shall pay 20% of the premium .
+For employees electing the standard PPO or the standard HMO plans at all tier levels (employee, employee plus one, employee plus family.)
+Standard plans are noted on the County's website.

+For employees electing the buy-up PPO plan, the County shall contribute at the same coverage level as the standard PPO plan County contribution at all tier levels.
+Employees will pay the difference between the County contribution and the full rate of the buy-up PPO at each coverage level.